Vegan Sushi Rolls With Ginger-Tamari Sauce

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

-Bring over some friends, get out the sake and have fun making these delicious vegan sushi hand rolls!
+Bring over some friends, get out the sake, and have fun making these delicious tofu sushi hand rolls.
+Don’t forget to check out this Vegan Sushi Guide for even more delicious recipes!

-• Tango With Tempura – If you’ve got a favorite recipe for vegan tempura then go ahead and fry up some of your favorite veggies!
+• Tango With Tempura – If you’ve got a favorite recipe for vegetable tempura, then go ahead and fry up some of your favorite veggies!
 Zucchini, asparagus, sweet potato, eggplant, and bell pepper are all classic choices.
-Tempura would also make a great side dish for your vegan homemade sushi!
+Tempura would also make a great side dish for your homemade temaki sushi!

 Vegan sushi hand rolls with baked tofu and veggies on a table with rice.

-• A Side of Salad – This Asian-Inspired Chickpea Salad is a great way to round out your sushi roll lunch or dinner!
-Full of protein, fruit, and plenty of umami flavor, your taste buds will be absolutely elated.
+• A Side of Salad – This Asian-Inspired Chickpea Salad or Smashed Cucumber Salad is a great way to round out your sushi roll lunch or dinner!
+Full of veggies and plenty of umami flavor, your taste buds will be absolutely elated.
 If you insist on veggie noodles, check out our Asian Zucchini Noodle Bowl.

 • Fry Up Your Favorite Rice – Have a favorite recipe for fried rice?
 Get some corn, peas, mushrooms, garlic, scallions, carrots, and maybe even a little vegan egg to mix into your preferred brown, white, or cauliflower rice.